tomasmcguinness/dotnet-plist/README.md

 Once you're finished populating the PList, just call GetXML() on the generator to return a byte[] containing the XML.

 	byte[] xmlBody = generator.GetXml();

+You can also return a string

+	string xmlString = generator.GetString();

+To create UUIDs, there is a convenience method on PListGenerator

+	string UUID = PListGenerator.NewUUID()

 ##Future Development